HajiraMarwah/react-concepts/react-concepts/hooks/Readme.md

    -Predictable state flow (similar to Redux).
    -Great for medium/large apps with complex state.

-Key Points About useMemo
+Key Points About useReducer
    1.Best for complex state logic.
    2.Provides a centralized way to update state using actions.
+   3.dispatch does not change state immediately; it schedules a state update.
+   4.State updates are predictable, because the reducer always returns a new state.
-   3.Returns [state, dispatch] instead of [value, setter].
+   5.Returns [state, dispatch] instead of [value, setter].
-   4.Similar to Redux but built-in and simpler.
+   6.Similar to Redux but built-in and simpler.
-   5.Helps avoid prop drilling when combined with useContext.
+   7.Helps avoid prop drilling when combined with useContext.
-   6.Great for managing forms, counters, UI states.
+   8.Great for managing forms, counters, UI states.
-   7.Prefer useState for simple state, useReducer for complex state.
+   9.Prefer useState for simple state, useReducer for complex state.

 ```